Ghana’s Data Protection Act, New Privacy Legislation

-Ghana’s Data Protection Act, 2012 or the Data Protection Act for short is a privacy law that was passed in Ghana in 2012.
-In addition to establishing the rules and responsibilities of data controllers and processors operating within Ghana, the Data Protection Act also established the Data Protection Commission or DPC for short.
-The DPC was established to “to protect individuals’ privacy and personal data by regulating the processing of personal information, to outline the process to obtain, hold, use, or disclose personal information, defining the rights of data subjects, prohibited conducts of processing, third country processing of data relating to data subjects covered by the Act, third country data subject processing in Ghana, and related matters.
+Ghana’s Data Protection Act, 2012, or the Data Protection Act for short is a privacy law that was passed in Ghana in 2012.
+In addition to establishing the rules and responsibilities of data controllers and processors operating within Ghana, the Data Protection Act also established the Data Protection Commission, or DPC for short.
+The DPC was established “to protect individuals’ privacy and personal data by regulating the processing of personal information, to outline the process to obtain, hold, use, or disclose personal information, defining the rights of data subjects, prohibited conducts of processing, third-country processing of data relating to data subjects covered by the Act, third-country data subject processing in Ghana, and related matters.

 What is the scope and application of the Data Protection Act?

 In terms of the personal scope of the law, the Data Protection Act applies to all individuals and agencies within Ghana.
 Additionally, the Data Protection Act also mandates that personal data is processed in a manner that is lawful, reasonable, and does not infringe on the data privacy rights of data subjects.
 Conversely, the territorial scope of the law applies to data controllers and processors in instances where:

 - The data controller is established within Ghana and the applicable personal data is processed within Ghana.

 - The data controller or processor is not established within Ghana but uses equipment or a data processor that operates within Ghana.